-Life Coaching - EAL
+Life Coaching - Equine Experiences

-Equine Assisted Learning at The Hope Place
+Equine Assisted Life Coaching at The Hope Place

 It can get a little confusing trying to understand how equine assisted learning differs from equine assisted counseling and psychotherapy.
 The most important distinction is the 𝗮𝗯𝘀𝗲𝗻𝗰𝗲 𝗼𝗳 𝗰𝗹𝗶𝗻𝗶𝗰𝗮𝗹 𝗽𝗿𝗼𝗰𝗲𝘀𝘀𝗶𝗻𝗴 in equine assisted learning.
 The facilitator will refer you to a therapist if they recognize your need to process a past event.
 The class is structured to help you learn new skills moving forward.
 EAL does not involve riding the horse.
 It is on the ground activities in the space where the horses live, work, and play.